djurasze/SociableDomainUnitTesting/README.md

 public @interface SociableDomainTest {
 }
 ```
-With this custom annotation, we
+With this custom annotation, we can easily set
-can create our domain unit tests when
+up our sociable tests that require additional
-certain dependencies are needed.
+domain dependencies.
 It's worth noting that in this case,
-Spring will only initialize the context once.
+Spring will initialize the context only once.

 ```
 @SociableDomainTest